redux-saga/redux-saga/docs/api/README.md

 #### Example

-In the following example, we create a simple task `fetchUser`.
+In the following example, we create a basic task `fetchUser`.
 We use `takeLatest` to start a new `fetchUser` task on each dispatched `USER_REQUESTED` action.
 Since `takeLatest` cancels any pending task started previously, we ensure that if a user triggers multiple consecutive `USER_REQUESTED` actions rapidly, we'll only conclude with the latest action